-Cole, R.G.; Dunn, A.; Hanchet, S.M.
-(2013).
-Review of the time series of input data available for the assessment of southern blue whiting (Micromesistius australis) stocks.
+Dunn, A.; Hanchet, S.M (2014).
+Review and summary of the time series of input data available for the assessment of southern blue whiting (Micromesistius australis) stocks in 2013.

-New Zealand Fisheries Assessment Report 2013/69.
-445 p.
+New Zealand Fisheries Assessment Report 2014/37.
+44 p.

-This document compiles the large amount of research carried out on southern blue whiting over the past 20 years into one document.
-We have included here age and growth biological parameters, time series of relative abundance from acoustic surveys for each of the four main stocks (both from the wide area R.V.
-Tangaroa surveys and the local aggregation industry vessel surveys), CPUE indices for Bounty Platform and Campbell Island Rise, and trawl survey indices for the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise, as well as updated time series of length-at-age and catch-at-age.
+This document updates and summarises the observational and research data carried out on southern blue whiting over recent decades into a single document.
+We have included the time series of relative abundance from acoustic surveys for each of the four main stocks (both from the wide area R.V.
+Tangaroa surveys and the local aggregation surveys), CPUE indices for Bounty Platform and Campbell Island Rise, and trawl survey indices for the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise, as well as updated time series of length-at-age and catch-at-age.

 The main source of information on southern blue whiting stock size remains the acoustic indices from wide area surveys on the Campbell Island Rise and local aggregations surveys on the Bounty Platform.
-Aggregation surveys for southern blue whiting on the Pukaki Rise have so far been largely unsuccessful with high variability between snapshots and years.
-Estimates of southern blue whiting abundance from the sub-Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise were available, but do not appear to provide an effective source of abundance information for monitoring these fisheries.
+Aggregations surveys for southern blue whiting on the Pukaki Rise have so far been largely unsuccessful with high variability in snapshots between snapshots and years.
+Estimates of southern blue whiting abundance from the sub-Antarctic trawl surveys on the Auckland Islands Shelf, Campbell Island Rise, and Pukaki Rise were available, but do not appear to be a useful source of information for monitoring these fisheries.

 The catch on the Bounty Platform in recent years has been dominated by the strong 2002 year class, with no evidence for further recruitment until 2011 when the 2007 year class entered the fishery.
 On the Campbell Island Rise, there was strong evidence of several year classes of moderate strength, with both acoustic indices and commercial-catch-at-age proportions suggesting strong recruitment in 2006 and 2007; and the acoustic indices suggesting another strong year class in 2009.
-Very few otoliths were collected from the Pukaki Rise and Auckland Islands in 2011 and so the catch data have not been aged and the length data in recent years are not sufficient to infer when or if strong recruitment has entered those fisheries.
+Very few otoliths were collected from the Pukaki Rise and Auckland Islands in 2011 and so the catch data have not been aged and the length data in recent years are not sufficient to infer when or if strong recruitment has entered the fisheries.

-1. INTRODUCTION
+1. Introduction

-Southern blue whiting are almost entirely distributed in sub-Antarctic waters.
-They are dispersed throughout the Campbell Plateau and Bounty Platform for much of the year, but during August and September they aggregate to spawn near the Campbell Islands, on Pukaki Rise, Bounty Platform, and near the Auckland Islands over depths of 250-600 m (Figure 1).
+Southern blue whiting are almost entirely restricted in distribution to sub-Antarctic waters.
+They are dispersed throughout the Campbell Plateau and Bounty Platform for much of the year, but during August and September they aggregate to spawn near the Campbell Islands, on Pukaki Rise, on Bounty Platform, and near Auckland Islands over depths of 250-600 m (Figure 1).
 During most years fish in the spawning fishery range between 35-50 cm fork length (FL), although occasionally smaller size classes of males (29-32 cm FL) are observed in the catch.